 Determining Financial Need

-Most financial aid at Wake Forest is based on a family’s demonstrated financial need.
+Most Wake Forest scholarships are based on a family’s demonstrated financial need.
 Except in the most extraordinary circumstances, Wake Forest considers undergraduate students to be dependent on their parents.
 The Free Application for Federal Student Aid (FAFSA®) and CSS Profile® help determine financial aid eligibility.

 What is the FAFSA®?